antrea-io/antrea/docs/securing-control-plane.md

 ## Certificate rotation

 Antrea v0.7.0 and higher supports certificate rotation.
-It can be achieved by simply updating the `kube-system/antrea-controller-tls` Secret.
+It can be achieved by simply updating the `antrea-controller-tls` Secret.
 The antrea-controller will react to the change, updating its serving certificate and re-distributing the latest CA certificate (if applicable).